1961 French Championships – Men's singles

 Sixth-seeded Manuel Santana defeated Nicola Pietrangeli 4–6, 6–1, 3–6, 6–0, 6–2 in the final to win the men's singles tennis title at the 1961 French Championships.
+Santana became the first Spaniard to win a Grand Slam tournament singles title.

 Seeds

 The seeded players are listed below.
 Manuel Santana is the champion; others show the round in which they were eliminated.